mikebronner/awesome-laravel-ignition-plugins/README.md

 A curated list of 3rd-party plugins for the Laravel Igniter error package.
 If you have created a plugin for Ignition, be sure to submit a PR and add it to the list!

 ### Contributing
-Please submit new plugins that you create of find as a PR.
+Please submit new plugins that you create or find as a PR.

 ## [Laravel Ignition](https://github.com/facade/ignition)
 This is the base package that provides the advanced error reporting functionality for Laravel.